GavinL2001/website/content/blog/2025/a-beginners-guide-to-weird-music.md

 categories:
   - Music
 tags:
-  - indie
+  - Indie
-  - pop
+  - Pop
-  - soul
+  - Soul
-  - jazz
+  - Jazz
-  - comedy
+  - Comedy
 draft: false
 ---
 **Language Warning**: parts of this article contains PG-13 language along with artists that create music with explicit lyrics.
 Each artist with explicit lyrics will be signified with an in-text reference  ([^1]).